 (1) All employees, including contractors, employees at stores and food outlets (hereafter referred to as “employees”) engaged in work with the Foundation for Ainu Culture or within Upopoy are asked to confirm their body temperature and the presence or absence of any potential symptoms of COVID-19 before coming to work.
 Any employees who are unwell are not allowed to work.

-(2) Employees who must recover at home due to symptoms such as a fever are asked to confirm their condition every day.
+(2) Employees who have symptoms such as a fever isolate at home and keep management updated on their condition every day.
 If their symptoms do not improve, they are instructed to consult a doctor or health center.

 (3) If an employee is infected with COVID-19, or there is an indication that they have been infected with COVID-19, the workplace of the employee concerned shall be disinfected based on their known movements.
 Any employees who may have come into close contact with the employee concerned will be asked to remain at home and await instructions.

 (4) If there is a possibility that an employee, or a family member living with an employee, has come into close contact with a person infected with COVID-19, the employee concerned shall be instructed to make use of any appropriate leave or to work from home.

 (5) Employees are instructed to isolate at home if they or a close contact have travelled to a country or region designated by the Japanese government for post-arrival quarantine requirements.